erikbra/grate/docs/ConfigurationOptions/FolderConfiguration.md

 If you want to specify a custom folder configuration, you have two options:

-1. Start with the [default grate folder configuration](#default-folder-configuration), and make adjusments
+1. Start with the [default grate folder configuration](#default-folder-configuration), and make adjustments
 1. Specify a fully customised set of folders to use

 **Note:** you can either: